wessenstam/docker101_bootcamp/day6/day6.rst

 .. figure:: images/9.png

 So that is done and ready.
-The image can be accessed by the swarm nodes… Let’s try to get them up and running in the Docker Swarm
+The image can be accessed by the swarm nodes...
+Let’s try to get them up and running in the Docker Swarm

 Run the new image as a service in Docker Swarm ..............................................

-John checks on the swarm-docker-m VM, to see that all his nodes are up and running via the command docker node ls and sees they are Ready and Active…
+John checks on the swarm-docker-m VM, to see that all his nodes are up and running via the command docker node ls and sees they are Ready and Active...

 .. figure:: images/10.png